“Yuzu” and 5 More Japanese Fruits You Must Try

 In Japan, fruit culture is special and strictly handled with care.
 To emphasize, the country's agricultural organization is the one that establishes rigorous standards and guidelines in size, color, and flavor for these precious fruits.

 Fruits are grown all year in some parts of the country, whereas others are only grown during specific seasons.
-And Japanese fruits, no matter how rare they may be, are always a treat.
-Some are popular gifts for specific occasions, while others are considered to be important decorations for a variety of social events.
-So if you’re ready, let’s take a virtual market tour and learn some of the perfectly produced Japanese fruits of all times.
-By the way, thank you to all the local farmers who helped make this deliciousness possible.
+Japanese fruits, no matter how rare they may be, are always a treat.
+Some are popular gifts for specific occasions, while others are considered important decorations for social events.
+Let’s take a virtual market tour of the perfectly produced Japanese fruits of all time.

 1. 桃 (Momo) / Peach

 In Japan, peaches play an important role in religious rituals.
-It is even known that the oldest peach pit was discovered in Taramicho, Nagasaki.
 Japanese peaches are softer and bigger than those typically found in supermarkets.
 Peaches are abundant during the summer season and make popular summer presents that can cost from 3,000 to 6,000 Japanese Yen.

 2. 梨 (Nashi) / Pear

-Nashi, also known as the Asian pear, is thought to have originated in China and has been cultivated in Japan since the Edo period.
-In comparison to Western pears, these pears are larger.
-They're crisp, juicy, and delicious, too, though their skin is a little rougher than typical pears.
+Nashi, also known as the Asian pear, has been cultivated in Japan since the Edo period.
+In comparison to Western pears, these pears are larger, crisper, and juicier, though their skin is a little rougher than typical pears.

 3. 柿 (Kaki) / Persimmon